 Basic COVID-19 Need-Based Resources for

-Saint Mark’s Episcopal Cathedral and Community Members
+Saint Mark’s Episcopal Cathedral and Greater Community Members

 Here’s a list of resources to help with a variety of crisis-related needs.
 Continue to check these resources, as these organizations rapidly continue to update information.
 While this list is not meant to be a clearinghouse, nor meant to be an exhaustive list, it does serve to quickly direct and connect our members with the organizations and agencies that can best help them.
 And please share with your friends and neighbors!
 Call volumes for these organizations and agencies is extremely high, so whenever possible, use their websites.
 If members and neighbors don’t have internet access, please help them to find the phone numbers for the resources listed below.